amiel/data/URL_PROPOSAL.md

 ## Unresolved Questions

 * How many templates are reasonable?
-I'm starting with just `pathTemplate` to start with just the simplest case, but maybe there should be a `urlTemplate: "http://:host/:namespace/:path"`, and there could also be templates for different operations such as `findAll`, `findQuery`, `findHasMany`, `findBelongsTo`, etc.
+There could also be templates for different operations such as `findAll`, `findQuery`, `findHasMany`, `findBelongsTo`, etc.